 Children need healthy amounts of sleep because their consciousness and their physical connection to it is still very fragile at a young age.
 I think some children are able to recall memories/experiences from past lives; it is also my opinion that children (because of the pineal gland) are extra-susceptible to metaphysical or inter-dimensional contact.

-My youngest brother, when he had grasped talking and sharing information, he would often describe experiences that he had as an old man.
+My youngest brother, by the age he had grasped talking and sharing information, would often describe experiences that he had as an old man.
 He talked about doing things "when he used to be an old man."

 So children may have lingering consciousness/memories from past lives when their consciousness enters a fetus 49 days after gestation--that is, when the pineal gland (producer of consciousness-detaching molecule, DMT) is fully formed in the brain.